 - Click the settings icon in the toolbar

-- In the CC Feedback to Control Surface section select your control surface’s MIDI device
+- In the Feedback to Control Surface section select your control surface’s MIDI device

 - Important!
 This device must be enabled for MIDI output within Reaper first, before selecting

 Device must be enabled for output text will open Reaper’s

 - By default, articulation changes are signaled to the control surface via Program Change messages

 but these can be translated to a CC value.
 Under the Articulations option list, select CC

 values and then enter the CC number to use.
 Note that even if CC values are used here, the bank

 You almost certainly want to leave this set to 1, in which case the CC events sent to the control

 More esoteric custom configurations may benefit from using a different MIDI bus for the outbound